gunharth/music-articles/intervals-or-the-key-to-harmonic-understanding.md

 There are 6 different other note names between Root and Perfect Octave

-it takes 2 whole steps and a half step to get from the Root to the Perfect Fourth

-it takes 5 half steps to get from the Root to the Perfect Fourth
+it takes 2 whole steps and a half step to get from the Root to the Perfect Fourth sp it takes 5 half steps to get from the Root to the Perfect Fourth

-there are 2 different other note names between Root and Perfect Fourth I'll leave the rest up to you..... make up your own to better visualise the above.
+there are 2 different other note names between Root and Perfect Fourth I'll leave the rest up to you..... make up your own to better visualize the above.
 Now that we have a clear understanding of what Perfect intervals are we can transform these 'rules' to roots other than 'c'.

 Example: Root is d